pedroananias/abyo/README.md

 - occurrences.png (Graphs of occurrences separated annually from algal blooms)
 - occurrences_clouds.png (Graphs of occurrences separated annually from clouds)
 - geojson/occurrences_{year}.json (GeoJSON of occurrences by year with parameters (occurrence, cloud and year) that can be imported into QGIS and filtered)
+- tiff/{date}_{band}.tiff (GeoTIFFs of bands Red, Blue, Green, Water Body Clouds and Occurences of the study area.
+If the script can not save those images in locally, will send them to Google Drive)

 ### Exporting GeoTIFFs to Google Drive

-When using the 'save_collection_tiff' function, a folder called 'abyo.data.tiff' will be created in the Google Drive of the user who authenticated.
+When using the 'save_collection_tiff' function, if the script can not save images locally, will send them to Google Drive to a folder called 'abyo_name.tiff' for user who is authenticated.
 Daily images used in the composition of the annual time series are saved.
 These images will be separated by the following bands: Red, Green, Blue, Cloud/Only Water Body and Occurrence/Only Water Body (0 = regular and 1 = anomaly/algal bloom).
 However, after running the Abyo script, images are likely to take a while to be inserted into Drive due to processing time.
 It is necessary to wait approximately 1 day until they are all available, depending on the size of the study area.